-If pressured into a corner to pick a method above the others, distilled water is the best sources of water to choose for orchids, but also the less practical and most expensive.
+I want to repeat that first paragraph again… If pressured into a corner to pick a method above the others, distilled water is the best water to choose for orchids, but also the less practical and most expensive.
 Rain water would come in second.
 In all the other methods, you’ll have to leach the potting medium (flush it out with excess water to remove salt build-up) or adjust the pH levels.

 Are these the watering methods I use?
 No. And I’ll explain why at the end.